ceylanmesut/ceylanmesut.github.io/_posts/2019-07-09-classification.md

-* V4, V11, V2 are the features that highly correlated with transaction type.
+* V4, V11, V2 are the features that highly correlated with class labels.
-* V17, V14 and V12 are the features that least correlated with transaction type.
+* V17, V14 and V12 are the features that least correlated with class labels.

 ## 1. Models Againts Imbalanced Dataset